KidPudel/Iggy-s-Vault/golang event sourcing architecture.md

 **-> … money comes to the trader, and he is making a deal and aggregator gets triggered back**

-Utilizes Yandex OCR for computer vision which accomplishes text recognition in files like PDF and images

 We have clients, traders, payment orders (заявки), receipts (чеки)